SahilBShah/Vaccinia_intron_coordinates/README.md

 ## Output location

 The output location of the new gtf file will be in the folder that contains this script.
+The outputted file name will be "genes_w_introns.gtf".

 ## Working examples